 You need to find your ‘why’ again.
 You need to realise you passions and your dreams.
 You need to realise how amazing, talented, beautiful and resilient you are so you can find your self-value, your self-worth and love yourself again (or for the very first time).

 – We have our teenager learning at home and anywhere else we happen to be

 – I hate the term ‘home school’ – don’t get me started

 – I have an appreciation of cars.
 Something that seems to have been bred into me and carries on.
 Although I am not a full blown motor head, I do know more about cars than a lot of guys do

 – I have loads of finished needlework stacked away, almost forgotten about in a cupboard.
-They are next to my stashes of fabric waiting to be turned into warm and cozy quilts or something else creative
+They are next to my stashes of fabric and threads all waiting to be turned into warm and cozy quilts or something else creative

 – I collect crystals, oils, essences and cards like most women collect shoes and handbags